martinemde/banchobox/SVELTEKIT_BEST_PRACTICES.md

 ### Reactivity and state

-- Use runes; prefer simple JS where possible.
+- Use runes; prefer simple TS where possible.
   - $state: deep reactive proxies for arrays/objects.
 Use direct mutation (e.g. arr.push).
   - $state.raw: for large immutable structures; update by reassignment only.
   - $state.snapshot(x): pass plain values to third-party APIs or `structuredClone`.